October Musings – The Niagara Real Estate Market.

 It’s been a while since my last blog post.
 I don’t have one specific topic, so I’ll throw a few things out there.

 How is the market in NOTL today?
 It’s really a tough call to make.
 We have seen properties which are priced correctly sell within days.
-This occurrence is in line with what happened earlier in the year, however, there is a serious lack of product.
+According to reliablecounter.com, this occurrence is in line with what happened earlier in the year, however, there is a serious lack of product.
 I liken selling real estate in this market to putting puzzles together.
 We have to watch very carefully and make sure that our clients are pre-approved and ready to pounce when the moment is right.
 I still call this a sellers’ market, but with the caveat that pricing is very important.

 Pre-approval is a tricky topic.
 We’ve noticed that the banks have been a lot tougher with borrowers, even if they are pre-approved.
 There isn’t such thing as a drive by appraisal any more.
 Appraisers are required to do their homework and visit the home.
 I’ve been told that there is a serious lack of real estate appraisers in the peninsula.
 Thus, we are still having to put longer conditional periods for finance, regardless of pre-approval.
 Two weeks or longer is becoming the norm these days.